A life coach helps you reach your goals.

-I’ve studied psychology and martial arts for over 40 years, and will always be a student of these disciplines.
+Before becoming a life coach, I studied and worked in the psychology and martial arts fields for over 40 years, and will always be a student of these disciplines.
 Psychology, like most other fields, continues to evolve over the years.
 The concepts of positive psychology integrated with other client centered techniques is what coaching is all about.
 Each person has their own core values and experiences that sets the foundation for a fulfilling life.
+As a life coach, I work with you to integrate your core values and positive strengths for building your life vision, and the goals to get you there.

 My main philosophy to achieve success and happiness is to help you find your Zone of Optimal Functioning.
 The key to getting into the “ZONE” is to consider your degrees of reason.
 This scale of reasonableness is not only a logical scale, but one that considers intuition as well as spirituality.
 This concept is understandable when you recognize that the subconscious, or right brain, has a reason all its own that is usually not in the awareness of the left brain, or ego.
 That’s why it’s called the subconscious, of course.
 But the resources of the right brain are available to everyone with a little practice.